joelyy-mcintyreks/notes/README.md

 Secondly, planning ahead is essential.
 As you begin a new project or task, take the time to think through the steps involved and create a plan.
 Knowing what you need to do and when todo it can help prevent last-minute panic and ensure a smoother process.
 Planning also helps you stay focused and makes it easier to track your progress.
  - 30 --------
 Lastly, staying organized is crucial.
 Use coding tools, such as version control systems (like Git), project management tools (such as Trello or Jira), and code editors (e.g., Visual Studio Code) to help keep your work organized and easy to find.
 These tools can also help with collaboration, as you and your team can share and track changes more effectively.
 Additionally, organizing your code and project files can make it simpler to navigate and maintain your project over time.

+# 2024-01-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use task management tools like Trello, Asana, or Todoist to stay on track and organized throughout the project.
+These tools can help with tracking tasks and deadlines, as well as collaboration with team members.
+4. Learn to say "no" to tasks that are outside of your scope or don't align with your goals.
+It'll save you time and energy in the long run.
+5. Stay up-to-date with the latest programming technologies and tools.
+Learning new skills and adapting to new tools will make you a more valuable asset to your team or organization.
+6. Don'ts: Procrastinate, avoid important tasks or decisions, be afraid to ask for help, work in isolation, neglect to document your code or processes, etc.
+7. Lastly, remember to take breaks and give yourself time to recharge.
+Burnout is real, so make sure you're taking care of yourself physically and mentally.